 Boasts heavy-duty features that stand up to almost any use – core-hardened lock body and shackle, hardened steel construction, and 25,000-pound prying pressure capacity.
 Easy to use; difficult to pick.

 May be vulnerable to bolt cutters, if used to protect storage lockers or gates.

 Classic discus design with limited shackled exposure offers added protection from tampering.
 Solid build is suited for a wide variety of uses, indoors and outdoors.

-A straightforward lock with brass construction that's practical for mid-level applications.
+Straightforward lock with brass construction that's practical for mid-level applications.
 Can be used outdoors, since it doesn't tend to rust or corrode.
-Affordable.
+Competitive price and good value.

 You've probably relied on the security provided by a padlock at some point in your life.
 Your earliest experience may have been when you used a combination lock to secure your locker in grade school.
 Or perhaps you used a padlock and chain to keep your bike safe while touring around town with friends.
 Currently, you may have numerous padlock uses around your home, yard, or at work.